OCA/connector-magento/magentoerpconnect/doc/project/contribute.rst

 Start OpenERP
 =============

-All the commands are run from the root of the buildout.
+All the commands are launched from the root directory of the buildout.

 In standalone mode::